-Note: (If both the Low Voltage trip point is set at the same or higher voltage as the High Voltage trip point is, it will activate relays and flash all LED's on 2 seconds, off 2 seconds.
-This will continue as long as they are at the same or Low V is at a higher setting than High V.)
+Note: (If both the Low Voltage trip point is set at the same or higher voltage as the High Voltage trip point is, it will activate relay/s and flash all 3 LED's in rapid succession once every second.
+Green (Status) then Yellow (Act) and then Red (Dis) in this order.
+This will continue as long as they are at the same setting or Low V is at a higher setting than High V.)